joshuaroy873/NR-Scope-nrOccupancy/README.md

 NR-Scope is a telemtry tool that decodes the DCI, SIBs and RACH information from a 5G SA base station and it's published in CoNEXT 2024, please check our [paper](https://doi.org/10.1145/3680121.3697808)!
 And please cite our paper if you use this tool!

+We welcome contributions.
+If you use NR-Scope and would like to contribute improvements, modifications, bug fixes, and the like, please initiate a pull request and one of our team will review your contribution.

+NR-Scope is an open source product of NSF Award CNS-2223556 (IMR: MT).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 ```
 @inproceedings{wan_nrscope_2024,
   author = {Wan, Haoran and Cao, Xuyang and Marder, Alexander and Jamieson, Kyle},